webfansplz/vite-plugin-vue-devtools/packages/node/README.md

 ## 💡 Notice

-- Only available in development mode.
+- Only available in `development mode`.
-- Only support Vue3.0+.
+- Only support `Vue3.0+` .
-- Currently only supports single-instance Vue applications (multi-instance support is coming soon).
+- Only supports single-instance `Vue` applications.
-- Doesn't support SSR (If you're using Nuxt, use [nuxt/devtools](https://github.com/nuxt/devtools) directly).
+- Doesn't support `SSR` (If you're using `Nuxt`, use [nuxt/devtools](https://github.com/nuxt/devtools) directly).
-- The plugin follows Vue's DevTools configuration, so if you have configured the `hide` option, it will also be applied in this plugin. e.g.
+- The plugin follows `Vue's DevTools` configuration, so if you have configured the `hide` option, it will also be applied in this plugin. e.g.

   ```js
   // This Vue instance will be ignored by the plugin.